NSA Puts Phone Chargers at Hacker Conference in Plot to Go Viral

 But if you’re heading to a hacker conference, you’re probably going to want to lock your shit down.
 And that includes not charging your devices with mystery cords.
 Even if NSA says it’s just a joke.

 “We go to a lot of conferences like these,” Augustine continued.
 “Some of our talent comes from conferences like these.
-I don’t if we’re presenting at this conference, but I do know we are recruiting.”
+I don’t know if we’re presenting at this conference, but I do know we are recruiting.”

 Advertisement